General – Applies to all visitors

 Diving and snorkelling

-- Control buoyancy to avoid contact with marine life be aware of the environment around you especially when taking photographs
+- Control buoyancy to avoid contact with marine life and be aware of the environment around you especially when taking photographs.

-- Do not remove crawfish (spiny lobsters) from the reserve
+- Do not remove crawfish (spiny lobsters) from the MPA.

-- Keep to a distance of 100 m from nesting seabirds sites from 1st March to 1st August.
+- Keep to a distance of 100 m from nesting seabird sites from 1st March to 1st August.
 Reduce speed to less than 5kts when 100m from seabird cliffs and rafting birds.

 - Reduce speed to less than 5kts when 100m from basking sharks, seals, cetaceans (whales, dolphins and porpoises)5 Do not change your course to directly approach them, let them come to you.

-- Avoid anchoring; if it is necessary then anchor in less sensitive habitats such as sandy sea beds in the Landing Bay.
+- Avoid anchoring if at all possible.
+If it is necessary, then anchor in less sensitive habitats such as sandy seabed’s in the Landing Bay.

-- Do not anchor or use shot lines within 100m of Knoll Pins
+- Do not anchor or use shot lines within 100m of the Knoll Pins.

-- The speed limit in the Landing bay is 5kts
+- The speed limit within the Landing Bay (Recreational Zone) is 5 knots.

-- No fishing within the No Take Zone
+- All types of fishing are prohibited within the No Take Zone.

 - Release all wrasse species, tope, red band fish, bull huss and conger eels where they are caught.